HRS4R and GEP

 • 40% of our group leaders are under 45.

 We believe that diversity is a key to creating a working culture that stimulates unimpeded exchange of ideas and fostering creativity.
 Our employees may choose between the career paths of a researcher, a technician and an employee of administration (see our guide for details).
 Transfers between departments are also possible.
-To support the mobility and development of the employees we offer different supplementary trainings and workshops on IPR, grant and publications writing, public presentations, ethics and research integrity, career planning, mentoring and management.
-The researchers are also invited to participate in science popularization events (e.g. “Science Picnic”) and numerous lectures on interdisciplinary research on the cutting-edge of science (e.g. “CREATE lectures” and “Dream Chemistry Award” series) and commercialization (“Spin lecture” and “Innovation source” series).
+To support the mobility and development of the employees, we offer different supplementary trainings and workshops on IPR, grant and publications writing, public presentations, ethics and research integrity, career planning, mentoring and management.
+The researchers are also invited to participate in science popularisation events (e.g. “Science Picnic”) and numerous lectures on interdisciplinary research on the cutting-edge of science (e.g. “CREATE lectures” and “Dream Chemistry Award” series) and commercialisation (“Spin lecture” and “Innovation source” series).

 Our employees have rights to their research results & know-how, incl. rights to participate in any profits resulting from their commercial use.
-The employees reserve the right to resultant remuneration, even after termination of employment contract (see our guide on IPR for details).
+The employees reserve the right to resultant remuneration, even after termination of the employment contract (see our guide on IPR for details).

-The Institute also cooperates with the business sector on a regular basis (see our initiative “IPC for the companies”).
+The Institute also cooperates with the business sector on a regular basis (see our initiative “IChF for the companies”).
 IPC collaborated with Samsung, Unilever, Mitsui Chemicals, General Electric & Thermo Fisher Scientific.
-Based on IPC inventions two innovative spin-off companies have been developed: Scope Fluidics (microfluidic devices for medicine/biotech) & Curiosity Diagnostics (digital assaying).
+Based on IPC inventions, two innovative spin-off companies have been developed: Scope Fluidics (microfluidic devices for medicine/biotech) & Curiosity Diagnostics (digital assaying).
 We also support the commercialisation initiatives of our employees (SERSitive i Siliquan).

 Why is it important?